-First, let’s briefly review Sequencing.com products.
-They offer 3 categories of services: DNA tests, free DNA upload, and the DNA app market.
+The biotechnology company offers three categories of services: DNA tests, free DNA upload, and the app market.

-The DNA tests work in a similar fashion to other companies that sell DNA tests, like 23andMe and Ancestry.
-Once the kit is bought, you provide a DNA sample (swab your cheek) and ship it back to Sequencing.com.
 If you already took a DNA test elsewhere, you can also upload that data.
 The company offers tests such as a rare disease screen.
 Lastly, there are dozens of different apps in its DNA app marketplace.

 Results will be returned from 4 weeks (testing) to 8 weeks (DNA sequencing).
 All test results are produced in a CLIA-certified and CAP-accredited lab.
 Both tests produce data for 30 million variants of DNA.

-Both tests include a 1-month Silver Membership to Sequencing.com, as well as the ability to download all your genetic data without any additional costs.
-Both DNA tests can be easily purchased through the Sequencing.com website.
+Both tests also include a 1-month Silver Membership and the ability to download all your genetic data at no additional cost.

 Free DNA upload

 The raw DNA upload process is simple.
 You can do so directly from your computer or a cloud server.
 You can also give Sequencing.com access to your testing service account, and it will obtain the data for you.